 Wood filaments may be a challenge to use when it comes to 3D printing projects.
 You have to find the right temperature that will work best for the design you want for your prints.
 However, when you do get it right, it can be very fun and rewarding.

-Have you tried using wood filaments for 3D printing?
+Have you tried using this type of filament for 3D printing?
 How was your experience?
 Do share your thoughts in the comments!

 If you wish to learn more about 3D printing, 3D printers or filaments, feel free to check our homepage.